 For homeowners in Milwaukee and the region, they can get free advice and maybe even direct mediation with their lender.
 This can include support on completing mortgage loan modifications, referrals to local HUD certified housing counseling agencies in Wisconsin, and more.

 Tenants can get support too.
 This can include resolving disputes with landlords, trying to retrieve security deposits, and dealing with housing discrimination.
 Of course the legal staff from Legal Aid Society of Milwaukee focuses on preventing both evictions and homelessness in the area.
+There is also free representation for indigent tenants from EDP, or an eviction prevention program in the county as well as city.
+More on Eviction Defense Project in Milwaukee County.

 In some cases, very low income clients can get support in obtaining subsidized housing.
 Or if someone is being discriminated against in their application, support is offered in those cases too.